flgoyens/flgoyens.github.io/_teaching/pro_stoch.md

 ---
-title: Stochastic processes : Estimation and prediction, LINMA1731
+title: "Stochastic processes : Estimation and prediction, LINMA1731"
 collection: teaching
 type: "Assistant for the project of the course"
 permalink: /teaching/pro_stoch.md